Copyright © 2002-2007 Thomas M. Eastep

 ippp0 then you will want to set

 switch.
-Your local computers will be connected to the same switch (note:
+Your other computers will be connected to the same hub/switch

-If you have only a single local system, you can connect the firewall
+(note: If you have only a single internal system, you can connect the

-The Shorewall three-interface sample configuration assumes that the
+The Shorewall two-interface sample configuration assumes that the

 external interface is